ivangfr/springboot-graphql-databases/README.md

 ## Frontend applications

-In the Github project [`react-graphql-databases`](https://github.com/ivangfr/react-graphql-databases), I have implemented two [`ReactJS`](https://reactjs.org/) applications `author-book-ui` and `book-review-ui` that are frontend applications for `author-book-api` and `book-review-api`, respectively.
+In the repository [`react-graphql-databases`](https://github.com/ivangfr/react-graphql-databases), I have implemented two [`ReactJS`](https://reactjs.org/) applications `author-book-ui` and `book-review-ui` that are frontend applications for `author-book-api` and `book-review-api`, respectively.